mlswg/mls-protocol/draft-ietf-mls-protocol.md

   `parent_hash` extension.
 Store it in the ratchet tree and assign it to the `key_package` field in the Commit object.

-* If one or more PSK proposals are part of the commit, derive the `psk_secret` as specified in {{pre-shared-keys}}, where the order of PSKs in the derivation corresponds to the order of PSK proposals in the `proposals` vector.
+* If one or more PreSharedKey proposals are part of the commit, derive the `psk_secret` as specified in {{pre-shared-keys}}, where the order of PSKs in the derivation corresponds to the order of PreSharedKey proposals in the `proposals` vector.
   Otherwise, set `psk_secret` to 0.

 * Construct an MLSPlaintext object containing the Commit object.
 Use the